Churchill (film): Production

-On 4 November 2015 it was reported that Brian Cox would star as Winston Churchill in Churchill after Gary Oldman turned it down.
+On 4 November 2015, it was reported that Brian Cox would star as Winston Churchill in Churchill after Gary Oldman turned it down.
 Brian Welsh would direct from a script by Alex von Tunzelmann.
 On 12 February 2016 it was reported that Jonathan Teplitzky would replace Welsh as director.
 Miranda Richardson and Stanley Tucci would also join the cast as Clementine Churchill and Dwight D. Eisenhower, respectively.
 On 28 April 2016, John Slattery replaced Tucci.
 On 24 May 2016 it was announced that principal photography had begun.
 Some scenes were shot in Edinburgh and Glasgow; Arniston House was used as film location for many of the scenes between Gen. Eisenhower and Churchill, specifically the Oak Room as Gen Eisenhower's war room and the north exterior.

 Reception

-On review aggregator site Rotten Tomatoes the film has an approval rating of 49% based on 116 reviews, with an average rating of 5.2/10.
+On the review aggregator site Rotten Tomatoes the film has an approval rating of 49% based on 116 reviews, with an average rating of 5.2/10.
 The site's critical consensus reads, "Churchill gets sterling work out of Brian Cox in the leading role, but it isn't enough to overcome a muddled and ultimately unsuccessful approach to an incredible real-life story."
 On Metacritic, which assigns a weighted average rating to reviews, the film has a score of 44 out of 100, based on 25 critics, indicating "mixed or average reviews".

 Noted Churchill biographer Andrew Roberts gave the film a scathing review, saying that a series of historical errors made Winston Churchill almost unrecognisable.
-After praising the film's acting, photography, and music, he wrote that the film failed due to a script filled with blatant errors, grossly mis-characterizing Churchill on numerous points.
+After praising the film's acting, photography, and music, he wrote that the film failed due to a script filled with blatant errors, grossly mischaracterizing Churchill on numerous points.
 About the film's author, who, while a historian, is not a WWII scholar, he wrote, "The only problem with the movie – written by the historian Alex von Tunzelmann – is that it gets absolutely everything wrong.
 Never in the course of movie-making have so many specious errors been made in so long a film by so few writers."
 His review went into detail on numerous errors, such as the false portrayal of Churchill as anti-American, or claims that he dithered about Operation Overlord (the Normandy landing), or the marital strife with his wife, Clementine.
 None of these points have a basis in fact, according to Roberts.